vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

 ## <a id=install-harbor> </a> Install Harbor Image Registry

-Install the Harbor only if you don’t have any existing image repository in your environment.
+Install Harbor only if you don’t have any existing image repository in your environment.

- Follow the instructions provided in [Deploy an Offline Harbor Registry on vSphere](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.3/tkg-deploy-mc/mgmt-reqs-harbor.html) to deploy and configure Harbor.
+ For more information about deploying and configuring Harbor, see [Deploy an Offline Harbor Registry on vSphere](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.3/tkg-deploy-mc/mgmt-reqs-harbor.html).

- Note: This VM-based harbor deployment is only supported for hosting hosting TKG system images in an internet-restricted or air gap environment.
+ >**Note** This VM-based harbor deployment is only supported for hosting the TKG system images in an internet-restricted or air-gapped environment.
 To deploy a scalable and highly-available Harbor that can manage large numbers of images for hosted apps in a production environment, deploy the Harbor package to TKG clusters as described in [Install Harbor for Service Registry](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.3/using-tkg/workload-packages-harbor.html) in Creating and Managing TKG 2.3 Workload Clusters with the Tanzu CLI.

 ## <a id=configure-bootstrap> </a> Deploy and Configure Bootstrap VM

 The deployment of the Tanzu Kubernetes Grid management and workload clusters is facilitated by setting up a bootstrap machine where you install the Tanzu CLI and Kubectl utilities which are used to create and manage the Tanzu Kubernetes Grid instance.
 This machine also keeps the Tanzu Kubernetes Grid and Kubernetes configuration files for your deployments.
-The bootstrap machine can be a laptop, host, or server running on Linux, macOS, or Windows that you deploy management and workload clusters from.
+The bootstrap machine can be a laptop, host, or server running on Linux, macOS, or Windows from where you deploy the management and the workload clusters.

 The bootstrap machine runs a local `kind` cluster when Tanzu Kubernetes Grid management cluster deployment is started.
 Once the `kind` cluster is fully initialized, the configuration is used to deploy the actual management cluster on the backend infrastructure.
 After the management cluster is fully configured, the local `kind` cluster is deleted and future configurations are performed with the Tanzu CLI.

 For this deployment, a Photon-based virtual machine is used as the bootstrap machine.
-For information on how to configure a macOS or a Windows machine, see [Install the Tanzu CLI and Other Tools](https://customerconnect.vmware.com/downloads/info/slug/infrastructure_operations_management/vmware_tanzu_kubernetes_grid/2_x).
+For information about how configuring a macOS or a Windows machine, see [Install the Tanzu CLI and Other Tools](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.3/tkg-deploy-mc/install-cli.html).

 The bootstrap machine must meet the following prerequisites:

-   * A minimum of 6 GB of RAM, 2-core CPU, 160 Storage GB .
+   * A minimum of 6 GB of RAM, 2-core CPU, 160 Storage GB.
    * System time is synchronized with a Network Time Protocol (NTP) server.
    * Docker and containerd binaries are installed.
 For instructions on how to install Docker, see [Docker documentation](https://docs.docker.com/engine/install/centos/).
-   * Ensure that the bootstrap VM is connected to Tanzu Kubernetes Grid management network, `sfo01-w01-vds01-tkgmanagement`.
+   * Ensure that the bootstrap VM is connected to the Tanzu Kubernetes Grid management network, `sfo01-w01-vds01-tkgmanagement`.

-To install Tanzu CLI, Tanzu Plugins, and Kubectl utility on the bootstrap machine, follow the instructions below:
+To install Tanzu CLI, Tanzu Plug-ins, and Kubectl utility on the bootstrap machine, follow the instructions below:
 1. Copy files to the bootstrap machine.<p>
    Copy the following files downloaded in Bastion host through a USB thumb drive or other  medium:
    * Image TAR files